jason-d-jones/stock-predictor/assignment-answers.md

 A stationary time series is one in which the observations are only dependent on the lag values, not on the time period.
 For example, if a time series has a trend, then the values depend on the time period, $t$.
 Other examples, would be changes in variance of the error term over time, or parameter instability of ARMA terms.

-Seasonality is changes in the time series that are regular and (roughly) predictable, such as an increase in sun screen sales in the summer.
+Seasonality refers to changes in the time series that are regular and (roughly) predictable, such as an increase in sun screen sales in the summer.

-Most, if not all, time series estimation and forecasting methods require the data to be stationary to be valid.
+Many time series estimation and forecasting methods require the data to be stationary to be valid.

 ### How is seasonality different from cyclicality?
 Fill in the blanks: